tyyoonlab/Nat_Chem_biol/README.md

 # Nat_Chem_biol (NCHEMB-A210813554)

-A collection of MATLAB codes for "Structural dissection of human glucose transporter folding reveals evolutionary balancing between foldability and functionality
+A collection of MATLAB codes & raw data for "Structural dissection of human glucose transporter folding reveals evolutionary balancing between foldability and functionality
 " paper, which is submitted for Nature Chemical Biology.

 -HSMT : Matlab package for analysis in Magnetic Tweezers (MT) measurements\